peta/redis-natives-py/README.md

 ## @namespaced(ns, sep=":") ##

 To implicitly embed created keys in one or more namespaces, you use the annotation called ``namespaced(ns, sep=":")``.
-They're applied using the decorator syntax to you custom ``RedisNativeFactory`` subclass.
+They're applied using the decorator syntax to your custom ``RedisNativeFactory`` subclass.
 Namespaces are constructed from top to bottowm whereat you can combine as many namespaces as you like.

 	from rn.natives import RedisNativeFactory